GreedyGame/greedygame-docs/docs/ios.md

 ```

 !!! tip "When to load the GreedyGame's Native Ad?"
     Load the ads by calling `greedyGameAds.load()` as early as possible to get the benefits of getting an Ad early.
-An ideal place would be to call this on `ViewDidLoad()` method of the first viewcontroller of the game.
+An ideal place would be to call this on `ViewDidLoad()` method of the first `ViewController` of the game.

 Once `load()` method called GreedyGame SDK will fetch ads directly from GreedyGame's demand or it will fetch from any of the Mediation's enabled.